tsolakisgeo/DHAW2023/_syllabus/10-section_maps_4_QGIS.md

 ---

 ## Assignment due:
 - Create a map by using the csv code we wrote in last class.
-Import it on QGIS, export a .jpg, and upload it on GitHub
+Import it on QGIS, export a .jpg, and upload it on GitHub (`<username>/CLCV22123/10/`)
 - Have a look at the [proposed tools/topics](https://tsolakisgeo.github.io/DHAW2023/syllabus/10-section_maps_4_QGIS.html#proposed-topics) for your final project.

 ## Readings
-- TBD
-- TBD

-## Familiarize yourself with:
-- TBD
-- TBD

-## Notes
-- TBD
+- Drucker, J. (2021) The Digital Humanities Coursebook: An Introduction to Digital Methods for Research and Scholarship, London/New York: Routledge, pp. 130-150.

 ## Proposed topics
 #### HTML